aolkuski/bb-qa-assignment/TASK_REPORT.md

 ### AUTOMATIC REPORT ###

 Report is being automatically generated after each run.
-If the following run is started with 'clean' option, then the history of runs is erased, because the raport is generated into 'target' directory.
+If the following run is started with 'clean' option, then the history of runs is erased, because the report is generated into 'target' directory.
 Since the tool used for reporting is Allure, to view the report, 'mvn allure:report' command needs to be run in the root directory of the project to get index.html file (located in ' target/site/index.html').
 The other option is running 'mvn allure:serve', which will display a